Rajpratik71/sheepdog-wiki/Backend-Stores-and-Object-Cache.md

 </pre>
 doesn't enable object cache for the 'test'.

+Object cache is disabled by default in Sheepdog, to enable the object cache in Sheepdog and specify max cache size:

+<pre>$ sheep -w 100 /path/to/sheep -z 0 -p 7000</pre>

+As the example above, we enable object cache in Sheep and specify the max cache size to 100M.

+To modify the max cache size:

+<pre>$ collie node cache 300</pre>

 There are some more options to do finer control over how object cache does read/write internally
 <pre>
   -a, --asyncflush        flush the object cache asynchronously